gvwilson/sensibleadventures/iffy/iffy.md

-Tiny cameras dotted about the ship showed the engine, the hold, the sails, and practically everywhere else on the ship except the tiny toilet near the stern.
+Tiny cameras dotted about the ship showed the engine, the hold, the sails, and practically everywhere else on the ship except the insides of the cabins and the tiny toilet near the stern.
 Small graphs scattered among the images told her at a glance how much fuel they had, how much tension was in the forestays and mainstays, and what the wind and the currents around them were doing.
 The most important display was the sonar.
 Every captain kept a close eye on that if they wanted to make it home.
 At the first sign of gas bubbling up from the ocean floor,